docker/docs/docker-hub/company-faqs.md

 ### Are existing subscriptions affected when a company is created and organizations are added to the company?

-Subscriptions and related billing details will continue to be managed at the organization level at this time.
+Subscriptions and related billing details continue to be managed at the organization level at this time.

 ### Some of my organizations don’t have a Docker Business subscription.
 Can I still use a parent company?

-Yes, but only organizations with a Docker Business subscription are placed under a company.
+Yes, but only organizations with a Docker Business subscription can be placed under a company.

 ### What happens if one of my organizations downgrades from Docker Business, but I still need access as a company owner?

 To access and manage child organizations, the organization must have a Docker Business subscription.
-If the organization isn't a part of this subscription, the owner of the organization must manage the org from the company.

 ### Does my organization need to prepare for downtime during the migration process?